 3. From users' feedbacks, iTunes may cause iTunes not working errors due to any improper operation.
 The iTunes errors are myriad: iTunes could not back up the iphone bacause there is not enough free space, the backup was corrupt, the iphone disconnected, an error occurred for no reason...

-Step 1: Connect your iPhone to the Mac using a USB-C cable.
+Step 1: Connect your iPhone to the Mac computer using a compatible USB-C cable.
 When you connect your iPhone to your Mac computer, it will appear in a Finder window.

 Step 2: Open Finder and find your device in the Locations section in the left column of the Finder window.

 Step 3: You will see the information about your device in the right side of the window.
 Click on the General button near the top of the window if it's not already active.

 Step 4: Under "Backups", select "Back up all of the data on this iPhone to this Mac".
 Then select Back Up Now.